katerina-tziala/fullstackopen2019/part2/dataforcountries/README.md

 DataForCountries App<br/>
 </h1>

-The *DataForCountries App* is a simple React App, which displays information of various countries
+The *DataForCountries App* is a simple React App, which displays information for various countries

 ## Installation of the App